 The other half is fees to the bank.

-A certain Credit Card (which shall not be named) used to charge 6% and took several days to pay.
+A certain Credit Card (perhaps pictured above) used to charge 6% and it would be one week before the money arrived.
 Thus many merchants flatly refused to accept it.

-When this card company (nameless) reduced their fees, promised swifter payment, and at the same time the law changed to allow collection of a "credit card surcharge", more & more merchants began to accept this card.
+When this card company (perhaps pictured above) reduced their fees, promised swifter payment, and at the same time the law changed to allow collection of a credit card surcharge, more & more merchants began to accept this card.

 Historically that credit card company has been very difficult to deal with.
 This has changed, as they were losing merchants (and cardholders) hand over fist.